 The winks and pot are standard ETwA issue, complying to the rules and available from ETwA (or from NATwA in North America).

 Note that suitable felt for tournament mats can be acquired from British Felt.
 A 180cm x 1m section would be about an inch short and 3in too wide compared with an official 6' by 3' mat — few tables are a perfect fit for the playing area, and this can typically be considered close enough for use.
 This mat material is relatively expensive (currently listing at £68.41); some synthetic felt materials are cheaper and a viable alternative, although the feel (particularly friction) tends to differ somewhat from real felt.
 Ask ETwA for guidance on alternatives.

 The squop is the most important shot in the winker's repertoire, involving the placement of the played wink on top of another wink — thus stopping the covered wink from being played, and stopping it from contributing to the score of its owning player.

 Where possible, most people find it easier to squop towards themselves, moving the squidger off the end of the wink most distant from themselves.
 This allows a clearer view of how the squidger is leaving the wink, and makes it easier to ensure that fingers don't get in the way of the wink's travel.
-This is not always possible, for example when the pot is in the way of the player's hand, so it is useful to be able to squop away from oneself as well.
+This is not always possible, for example when the pot or a large pile is in the way of the player's hand, so it is useful to be able to squop away from oneself as well.